run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 ### Fairness

 The Run:AI scheduler determines fairness between multiple over-quota projects according to their GPU quota.
-Consider for example two projects, each spawning a significant amount of workloads (e.g. for Hyper-parameter tuning) all of which wait in the queue to be executed.
+Consider for example two projects, each spawning a significant amount of workloads (e.g. for Hyperparameter tuning) all of which wait in the queue to be executed.
 The Run:AI Scheduler allocates resources while preserving fairness between the different projects regardless of the time they entered the system.
 The fairness works according to the __relative portion of GPU quota for each project.__ To further illustrate that, suppose that:

-<li>project A has been allocated with a quota of 3 GPUs, and</li>
+* Project A has been allocated with a quota of 3 GPUs.
-<li>project B has been allocated with a quota of 1 GPU.</li>
+* Project B has been allocated with a quota of 1 GPU.

 Then, if both projects go over quota, project A will receive 75% (=3/(1+3)) of the idle GPUs and project B will receive 25% (=1/(1+3)) of the idle GPUs.
 This ratio will be recalculated every time a new job is submitted to the system or existing job ends.